Types of Courses

 There are several different course types in Grades 9-12.
 In grades 11 and 12, students will focus more on individual interests and identify and prepare for initial post-secondary goals.

-The following three types of courses are offered in Grades 9 and 10:
+The following three types of courses are offered in Grades 10:

 Academic courses (D)